 Scientists have measured that creatine HCL is 40 times more soluble than creatine monohydrate.

-One of the advantages of creatine HCL compared to creatine monohydrate is the limited side effects [3].
+One of the advantages of creatine HCL compared to creatine monohydrate is its limited side effects, according to a study published in the Journal of the International Society of Sports Nutrition [3].

-Because your body may absorb it faster, there is a lower chance of stomach upset and bloating.
+As your body may absorb it faster, there is a lower chance of stomach upset, bloating, and a water retention problem.

 You could plan to take creatine monohydrate about 30 minutes before your workout and still get good results for increased muscle mass.